-Through sharing this case study, we hope to tell the 'story' of our merger to cover how we got here, and where we are going, as the Ottawa Arts Council and Arts Network OTtawa merge together to become one organizations.
-We seek to share learning the learning and insights from this moment in the currently underway merger process.
+Through sharing this case study, we hope to tell the 'story' of our merger; to share learning and insights from this moment in the currently underway merger process.

 This case study follows the strategic journey from concept to implementation, documenting the collaborative process.